Martin-Lacroix/FSPC/doc/Index.md

 <br />

 The interpolator is used to transfer nodal data from one solver to another.
 The class `NNS` holds for nearest neighbour search and is valid for matching meshes.
-The class `LEP` holds for Wendland C2 function and is a radial-basis function interpolation with compact support, meaning that every node farther than this characteristic radius are ignored.
+The class `C2F` holds for Wendland C2 function and is a radial-basis function interpolation with compact support, meaning that every node farther than this characteristic radius are ignored.
 The `TPS` is a radial-basis function interpolation with thin plate spline.
 The latter is more robust but involves more computations.

 <br />